sidekiq-scheduler/sidekiq-scheduler/README.md

 ## Installation

-    #To install:
-    gem install sidekiq-scheduler

-    #If you use a Gemfile:
+    # Add this to your Gemfile:
-    gem 'sidekiq-scheduler'
+    gem 'sidekiq-scheduler', '=> 0.6'

-    #Starting the scheduler
+    # Starting the scheduler
     bundle exec sidekiq-scheduler

 The scheduler will perform identically to a normal sidekiq worker with